-The inner milled ring of the counting device which is built into the rapid winding lever is depressed with the thumb and is rotated anti-clockwise until the letter A appears opposite the index mark on the edge (see illustration).
-Two empty exposures should now be made as follows: The rapid winding lever transports the film one frame at a time and also winds the shutter.
-The thumb of the right hand should grip the edge of the lever and pull it right to its stop (see illustration).
-The release button close-by is now depressed and the whole action-filmtransport and shutter-release-repeated once more.
-The counting device is now set on the stroke before number 1.
+The inner milled ring of the counting device which is built into the rapid winding lever is depressed with the thumb.
+The winding lever is rotated anti-clockwise until the letter A appears opposite the index mark on the edge (see illustration).
+Two empty exposures should now be made as follows:

+The rapid winding lever transports the film by the length of one frame and at the same time winds the shutter.
+The thumb of the right hand grips the edge of the lever and pulls it right to its stop (see illustration).
+The release button close-by is now depressed and the whole action-filmtransport and shutter-release repeated once more.
+The counting device is now set on one stroke ahead of "1".